eth-sri/lmql/docs/docs/models/replicate.md

 1. Export the environment variable `REPLICATE_API_TOKEN` with the credential to use to authenticate the request.

-2. Set the `transport=` argument to your model to `replicate:ORG/MODEL`, matching the name with which the model was uploaded.
+2. Set the `endpoint=` argument to your model to `replicate:ORG/MODEL`, matching the name with which the model was uploaded.
+If you want to use models from your organization's deployments, set the `endpoint=` argument to your deployment to `replicate:deployment/ORG/MODEL`.

 3. Set the `tokenizer=` argument to your model to a huggingface transformers name from which correct configuration for the tokenizer in use can be downloaded.